San Francisco International Film Festival

 San Francisco Decorator Showcase

-Herbst Manor, a Georgian mansion in Pacific Heights built in 1899, gets a make-over from two dozen interior and landscape designers.
-Oooh and aahhh over the furnishings, décor, the penthouse with wrap-around terrace and the views.
+A 9,000-square-foot Presidio Heights mansion built in 1907 for Alfred Sutro gets a make-over from two dozen interior and landscape designers.
+Oooh and aahhh over the furnishings, décor, garden, House Beautiful magazine’s Kitchen of the Year and the views.
 Benefits the financial aid program of the private San Francisco University High School.

 Cinco de Mayo Festival

-A day of Mexican and Latin American cultures, with mariachi music, ballet folklorico, Latin jazz, salsa bands and a zumba session.
+A day of Mexican and Latin American cultures, with mariachi music, ballet folklorico, Latin jazz, salsa bands, food and a kids' area.

 Bike to Work Day

 Ditch the car.
-Join a morning convoy to pedal from your ‘hood to City Hall or even Mountain View, organized by the San Francisco Bicycle Coalition.
-During the morning and evening commutes, 26 pit stops around town are stocked with free snacks and beverages and bike mechanics who’ll check your wheels.
+Join a morning convoy to pedal from your ‘hood to City Hall or even Sunnyvale, organized by the San Francisco Bicycle Coalition.
+During the morning and evening commutes, 26 pit stops around town are stocked with free snacks and beverages.

 Wines of Portugal Grand Tasting

-Seventy galleries from around the U.S. and the world gather under one roof to display contemporary art.
-The fair also includes installations that incorporate light, sound and Twitter feeds, and discussions about David Hockney, Richard Diebenkorn, Gordon Parks and artists’ use of digital technology.
-The May 16 opening night preview benefits the de Young and Legion of Honor.
+Seventy galleries from around the country gather under one roof to display contemporary art.
+The fair also includes installations, an online and live charity auction and discussions about art and technology, Keith Haring and women artists.
+The May 15 opening night preview benefits the de Young and Legion of Honor.

 Asian Heritage Street Celebration

-This festival to mark Asian Pacific American heritage month includes bands, DJs and taiko drumming; a parade; a car show and a fashion show; health screenings; a kids’ area; community and nonprofit groups, arts and crafts and food at booths; and Asian cooking demos by chefs from E&O Asian Kitchen, Spice Kit and other restaurants.
+This festival to mark Asian Pacific American heritage month includes bands, DJs and taiko drumming; a parade; health screenings; a kids’ area; community and nonprofit groups, arts and crafts and food at booths; and Asian cooking demos by chefs from E&O Asian Kitchen, Spice Kit and other restaurants.
 Free admission to the Asian Art Museum, where food-related short films will be shown.

 At Civic Center and on Larkin between Grove and Ellis streets.
 Free.

 Paradise for tinkerers and DIYers.
-Ogle and test home-made musical instruments, rockets, quadcopters, mutant vehicles, flying machines and all sorts of robots.
-Learn about Raspberry Pi, recycling computers, neurosciene, home-brewing and how to make cheese and vinegar and butcher a lamb.
+Ogle and test home-made musical instruments, rockets, mutant vehicles, drones, flying machines and all sorts of robots.
+Learn about Raspberry Pi, recycling computers, neurosciene, home-brewing and how to make everything from chocolate to far-flying paper airplanes.